mcuringa/mixi-maps/basics/readme.md

    locations of public pools from NYC Open Data.
 It then merges the two datasets using a spatial join function from `GeoPandas` to find the closest pool to each tract.
 It then creates a scatter plot and calculates a Pearson R correlation to see if there is a relationship between median rent and distance to the nearest pool (there isn't).
+6. **rent-change.ipynb**
+   This takes a look at multiple years of census data to create a layered map, allowing a glimpse at how NYC rents have changed over the period of 2010-2024.